collective-soundworks/soundworks/README.md

 To add an additional namespace you have to create a subfolder `src/env/` (or `src/conductor/`) that contains a file `index.es6.js`.
 The command `client.init('/env');` (respectively '/conductor') in this file associates the client to the desired namespace.
 The client is accessible via the URL `http://my.server.address:port/env` (respectively `http://my.server.address:port/conductor`).

-### Client and server modules
+### Composing a scenario from modules

-A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to one step of the scenario.
+A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to a step of the scenario.
 #### Client side

 On the client side, modules can be executed in a particular order according to a given application scenario and the involved interactions with the user.
 As an example, a scenario could provide the following interactions when a participant opens the application’s root URL and a new client connects to the `\player` namespace:

 - The smartphone displays a *welcome* message (*e.g.* “Welcome to the performance!”).
 When the participant clicks on the screen…
 - the client goes through a *check-in* procedure to register as player and the smartphone may display some instructions.
 In the meantime, …
 - the client *synchronizes* its clock with the server.
 Finally, when these are done…
 - the client – now a `player` – joins the *performance*.

 Each of these steps corresponds to a module.
-While most of the modules are provided by the library, you have to write a module that implements the most important part of your application – the performance.
+While most of the modules are provided by the library, generally, you will have to implement a module that implements the most important part of your application – the `performance`.

-The client side code corresponding to the above example (in `src/player/index.es6.js`) would look like this:
+The client side code corresponding to the above example of a `player` client (in `src/player/index.es6.js`) would look like this:

 ```javascript
 /* Client side */